-Set local parking standards taking account of accessibility, type of development, availability of public transport, car ownership and need to reduce the use of high emission vehicles (NPPF para 39). sustainable transport infrastructure, including that required for alternative energy cars.
+Set local parking standards taking account of accessibility, type of development, availability of public transport, car ownership and need to reduce the use of high emission vehicles (NPPF para 39).

+Identify and protect sites and routes critical in developing infrastructure to sustainable transport infrastructure, including that required for alternative energy cars.